CUBRID/cubrid-testtools/doc/sql_guide.md

 * medium test
    * cubrid createdb testdb en_US
    * cubrid loaddb -u dba -d mdb_objects -s mdb_schema -i mdb_indexes  testdb
-     It¡®s difference between sql and medium,  there is a unload file cubrid-testcases/medium/files/mdb.tar.gz that is used to medium test.(The files mdb_indexes,mdb_schema and mdb_objects are in the mdb.tar.gz archive)
+     ItÂ¡Â®s difference between sql and medium,  there is a unload file cubrid-testcases/medium/files/mdb.tar.gz that is used to medium test.(The files mdb_indexes,mdb_schema and mdb_objects are in the mdb.tar.gz archive)
    * cubrid server start testdb
    * csql -u dba testdb